garisonjulius/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - **Elastic Container Registry (ECR)** is a repository for container images.
 Repository means it uses version control, An image is just a saved copy.
 Manages storage and retrieval of Docker images.
 ECS and EKS will pull images from here to build containers

 - **Elastic Container Service (ECS)** Used to run, stop, and manage docker containers in AWS
-- **Elastic Kubernetes Services EKS** Automates deploying, scaling, management and scheduling of containers
+- **Elastic Kubernetes Services EKS** Automates deploying, scaling, management, and scheduling of containers

 - You can run ECS and EKS in two different ways
   - Through EC2: You provision and maintain EC2 instances that the containers run on.
 For ECS, you must keep an EC2 server running even if you have 0 containers.